GreenmaskIO/greenmask/docs/built_in_transformers/standard_transformers/random_url.md

 ## Description

 Utilizing advanced algorithms or libraries for generating URL strings, the `RandomURL` transformer injects random, plausible URLs into the designated database column.
-Each generated URL is structured to include the protocol (e. g., " http://", "https://"), domain name, and path, offering a realistic range of web addresses for various applications.
+Each generated URL is structured to include the protocol (e.g., "http://", "https://"), domain name, and path, offering a realistic range of web addresses for various applications.

 ## Example: Populate random URLs for the `webpages` table